 \subsection{Traditional Explainability Methods}

-Traditional explainability methods have predominantly focused on \textit{extrinsic} (post-hoc) explanations, which seek to explain model behaviour after inference without modifying the underlying model, in contrast to \textit{intrinsic} interpretable models (e.g., linear models, decision trees)~\cite{doshi2017accountability}.
-Within the post-hoc paradigm, methods vary along two orthogonal dimensions: whether they are \textit{model-agnostic}, requiring only input-output access, or \textit{model-specific}, relying on gradients, activations, or internal representations.
+Traditional XAI methods have predominantly focused on \textit{extrinsic} (post-hoc) explanations, which seek to explain model behaviour after inference without modifying the underlying model, in contrast to \textit{intrinsic} interpretable models (e.g., linear models, decision trees)~\cite{doshi2017accountability}.
+Within the post-hoc paradigm, methods vary along two orthogonal dimensions: whether they are \textit{model-agnostic}, requiring only input--output access, or \textit{model-specific}, relying on gradients, activations, or internal representations.
 Broadly, post-hoc methods operate at the level of features, concepts, or internal mechanisms.

-At the feature level, \textit{attribution} methods identify which input features or regions most strongly influence predictions. \textit{Model-agnostic} approaches include LIME~\cite{ribeiro2016should}, which fits local surrogate models to generate instance-level explanations, (Partial Dependence Plots) PDPs ~\cite{Friedman_2001}, which summarize marginal effects globally, and SHAP~\cite{lundberg2017unified}, which provides both model-agnostic (e.g., kernel-based) and model-specific variants. \textit{Model-specific} attribution methods, include \textit{gradient-based saliency}~\cite{simonyan2013deep}, \textit{Integrated Gradients} \cite{sundararajan2017_integratedgradients}, and \textit{Gradient-weighted Class Activation Mapping} (Grad-CAM)~\cite{selvaraju2016grad} for vision models, as well as Transformer analyses based on attention rollout~\cite{abnar2020quantifying} and relevance propagation~\cite{chefer2021transformer}.
-While widely used, feature-level attributions operate on high-dimensional inputs spaces (e.g. thousands of token or pixels) and often yield explanations that are difficult to interpret semantically.
+At the feature level, \textit{attribution} methods identify which input features or regions most strongly influence predictions. \textit{Model-agnostic} approaches include LIME~\cite{ribeiro2016should}, which fits local surrogate models to generate instance-level explanations, Partial Dependence Plots (PDPs) ~\cite{Friedman_2001}, which summarize marginal effects globally, and SHAP~\cite{lundberg2017unified}, which provides both model-agnostic (e.g., kernel-based) and model-specific variants. \textit{Model-specific} attribution methods, include \textit{gradient-based saliency}~\cite{simonyan2013deep}, \textit{Integrated Gradients} \cite{sundararajan2017_integratedgradients}, and \textit{Gradient-weighted Class Activation Mapping} (Grad-CAM)~\cite{selvaraju2016grad} for vision models, as well as Transformer analyses based on attention rollout~\cite{abnar2020quantifying} and relevance propagation~\cite{chefer2021transformer}.
+While widely used, feature-level attributions operate on high-dimensional input spaces (e.g. thousands of tokens or pixels) and often yield explanations that are difficult to interpret semantically.